GinoongFlores/100-days-of-code/log.md

 **Today's Progress**: Finished my portfolio webpage and earned my certificate from freecodecamp.org which is the responsive web design certification.
 **Thoughts**: It took months to finised this course and I'm happy for the result.
 Even sometimes I feel tired to do some activities in this course but I just keep going in the next days whenver I feel comfortable.
 Because I realize that I don't need to rush things and everthing will fall into the right place.
 And I taught myself that I'm going to love this thing because this will be my source of income someday and no matter what will happen learning to code must never stops.

+### Day 96: May 17, 2021 | Monday

+**Today's Progress**: Learned git commands in terms of forking a reposityr in my other Github account and created a pull request and merged it.
+**Thoughts**: Today, I finally learned to forked and create a pull request and finally merged it to my other Github account.
+Because before I'm trying to figure out how to merged without conflicts but today I'm happy that I'm finally continuing learning it